Finite choice, convex choice and finding roots: Finding zeros of functions with finitely many local extrema

 \section{Finding zeros of functions with finitely many local extrema}

-As a closed subset of a computable metric space can equivalently be expressed as the zero set of some continuous function into $\mathbb{R}$, we find $\ic{=n}$ ($\ic{\leq n}$) to simultaneously be the degree of finding a zero of a function on a rich computably compact computable metric space, in particular a function $f : \uint \to \mathbb{R}$ that has exactly (up to $n$) zeros.
-However, usually when such a task is encountered, the bound on the number of zeros is linked to a bound on the number of local extrema (we understand this to exclude plateaux).
+As a closed subset of a computable metric space can equivalently be expressed as the zero set of some continuous function into $\mathbb{R}$, we recognize $\ic{=n}$ ($\ic{\leq n}$) to simultaneously be the degree of finding a zero of a function on a rich computably compact computable metric space, in particular a function $f : \uint \to \mathbb{R}$ that has exactly (up to) $n$ zeros.
+However, usually when such a task is encountered, the bound on the number of zeros is linked to a bound on the number of local extrema (we understand this to exclude plateaus and the end points of the interval).

-We shall now demonstrate that the latter restriction makes the task significantly easier.
+We shall now demonstrate that the restriction to a bounded number of local extrema makes the search for zeros significantly easier.
 The underlying algorithmic result is that given such a function, we can compute a fixed finite number of real numbers that will include all zeros of the function at hand.